The Impossible Mission One Person Cannot Quit

 Sound bits stream to the utmost around the planet while the industrious try to figure out why its value has been relegated to a vacuum.

-It is a corrosive undermining, albeit innocent that would rival an oxymoron even Sherlock Holmes would never give up on because finding a solution means only someone who cares can set things right.
+The game is afoot, so to speak, with a monopoly of conditions and circumstances influencing the process — a corrosive undermining, albeit innocent that would rival an oxymoron even Sherlock Holmes would never give up on.

 It is stated in five singled out, bold italicized words — one per article (20 points each) with a valuable asset in article three.(20 bonus points).